lambdan/whoislive/README.md

 No installation.
 Just download and run `whoislive.py` with Python 3.

-Windows users can download the self-executable version from the [Releases](https://github.com/lambdan/whoislive/releases) page (note that this is very likely trigger a virus alert.
-You'll simply have to trust me or compile it yourself.)

 ## Optional Shortcut

 I recommend setting up an alias in your shell, so you can just type `wil` anywhere to run it.
 In my `.zshrc` I have this line: `alias wil='python3 ~/whoislive.py'`